Range Map

 Key Features for GA Buyers

-- Simplicity: No flaps and fewer systems mean less to maintain and lower insurance premiums for some operators.
+- Simplicity: No flaps and fewer systems mean less to maintain and, for many owners, lower insurance premiums than a more complex classic.

-- Efficiency: Burns roughly 4.5 to 5 gallons per hour, making it one of the most cost-effective vintage cross-country machines.
+- Efficiency: The 85 hp Continental C-85 burns roughly 4.5 to 5 gallons per hour, keeping fuel costs low for vintage cross-country flying.

-- Durability: The metal fuselage and spring-steel landing gear are exceptionally robust compared to the wood-and-fabric designs of the same era.
+- Durability: The all-metal fuselage and spring-steel main gear are notably more robust than the wood-and-fabric designs of the same era, and many examples have had their original fabric wings metalized.

 Trade-offs